 As a theatre director, Ion Cojar also argued that the audiences, in order to fully empathise with what they see and hear, must not have any clue or the impression that they’re witnessing a theatre show, but a genuine life event.
 He aimed to make theatre shows that paradoxically don’t look like shows at all, where the audiences would find no elements whatsoever to indicate that they are witnessing a theatre show and not an actual life event.

 The term “Cojar Method” has three meanings:

 - Cojar’s authentic pedagogical method (used in present by other acting teachers) through which he guided his students in developing a specific psycho-emotional mechanism that allowed them to easily transform conventions in life truth;

 - an authentic acting method derived from Cojar’s pedagogical method, through which every actor could create the circumstances in which the truth of life can occur;

-- his method as a theatre director, through which he tried to make theatre shows that paradoxically don’t look like shows at all, but more like genuine life events with which the audiences could empathize in a total way.
+- his method as a theatre director, through which he tried to create theatre shows that paradoxically don’t look like shows at all, but more like genuine life events the audiences could fully empathise with.